General

 top.logtop -b -n 1Outputs top (once in batch mode) and system information

-uptime.loguptimeOutputs uptime result
+uptime.loguptimeOutputs the uptime result

 nvidia-bug-report.log.gzcellRuns the nvidia-bug-report.sh script